GeethaAnne/terraform-hashi/terraform-getting-started.md

 The above code snippet will authenticate the user using AWS IAM account credentials.
 It also sets some important environment variables like “region” to tell AWS to build necessary resource in “us-east-2”.

 ### Define aws_vpc Resources
 Once the provider is configured, you will now add the code that will define an “aws_vpc” resource.
-We will refer to this resource as “vpc_ganne”.
+Name of the resource in this case is “vpc_ganne”.
 Inside the resource block, specify values for parameters like cidr_block,enable_dns_support and instance_tenancy.
 You can find a complete list of parameters available for every resource in terroform documentation [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc)

  ```shell
 resource "aws_vpc" "vpc_ganne" {